streamproject/stream-chrome/README.md

 In addition, we prefer to use yarn over npm, so make sure not to use commands like `npm install` or `npm run watch`, but instead `yarn add` or `yarn run watch`.
 The two can sometimes cause conflicts with `node_modues`.

-### How to run
- - Open Docker.
- - Run `cd product/ && ./reset-packages.sh` if you just pulled from origin or if you're not feeling brave.
- - In one terminal, run `cd product/crx/ && yarn watch`, and in a second terminal, run `cd product/ && docker-compose up`.
- - Reload the CRX in `chrome://extensions/` inside your Chrome development profile.

 ## Basic Architecture
 The product repository consists of four main pieces:
 * [backend](/product/backend) - Although our extension is a dApp, there are pieces which require a centralized backend.
 This includes interacting with youtube/twitch, holding funds in escrow, and other functions that are simply easier done in a centralized manner until dApp related infrastructure is more mature.